-The video indexing report shows how many indexed pages on your site contain one or more videos, and on how many of those pages a video could be indexed.
+The video indexing report shows how many indexed pages on your site contain one or more videos, and how many of those pages have a video that could be indexed.
 Indexed videos can appear in Google search results.

 The report shows the following information:

-- How many indexed pages on your site where Google found one or more videos, but could not index any video, and details about why not.
+- How many indexed pages on your site contain one or more videos, but Google could not index any video (and why not).

 This report does not show a count of unique videos on your site (unless some very specific conditions* apply to your site).

 The report covers only indexed pages.
-If a page is not indexed for any reason (including being blocked or being a non-canonical page) then it won't appear in this report.
+If a page is not indexed for any reason (including being a non-canonical page) then it won't appear in this report.

 At first glance

-- The Video indexed + No video indexed totals should approximately equal the number of pages with videos on your site.
-If not, then a significant number of pages with videos aren't being indexed on your site.
+- The (Video indexed + No video indexed) total should approximately equal the number of pages with videos on your site.

-- High No video indexed counts indicate video indexing issues (not page indexing issues).
+- A high No video indexed count indicates video indexing issues (not page indexing issues).
 See Video is not indexed.

 - Large websites with many videos typically see a trend of increasing videos over time.
 If you're not seeing an increase, try to see why Google isn't finding, or indexing the videos or pages.